qpzmtb/VT-Trend/Attack Trends QA Style.md

 👉 About RockYou.txt:
 </details>

 - This is a password list and it contains 32,000,000 users’ passwords leaked from RockYou, Inc. (social application provider company) in 2009.
 The stolen passwords were various from easy guessable ones to complicated unguessable ones, and they were not hashed, so hackers were able to abuse them easily.
-RockYou.txt is not only used by hackers, but also used by ethical hackers and service developers.
+It's not only used by hackers, but also used by ethical hackers and service developers.
 With utilizing this password list, we can check the strength of the passwords stored on the database.
 ________
 <details>
   <summary>Q23 ANSWER</summary>